HomeResourcesBlogA Look Into the Future of Fleet Management

 There could also be features like using the windshield like a screen to display obstacle detection or flash traffic alerts.
 A speedometer could be projected onto the windshield, eliminating a driver having to look down to see his or her speed, and color coding could indicate whether a driver is in the “green,” “yellow,” or “red” zone, making it easier for a driver to know when to slow down.

 Augmented reality might integrate with a telematics program, too.
-A telematics program providing real-time GPS could project the directions onto the windshields with arrows, showing a driver when/where to turn.
+A fleet management system with telematics capabilities could project the directions onto the windshields with arrows, showing a driver when/where to turn.

 Autonomous vehicles